 When it’s time to repaint your house, make things a bit easier on yourself and choose a paint that is resistant to mildew.
 The least susceptible paints are exterior enamels, while the most susceptible are latex paint.
 Linseed oil base paints are incredibly susceptible.

 Preventing mildew from ever showing up in the first place is always a smart move to make.

-And if you're too busy, too worried, or can't get the mildew to disappear, give New Life Painting in Santa Ynez a call at tel:8059379836 or contact us online for an estimate.
+And if you’re too busy, too worried, or can’t get the mildew to disappear, visit our sister company New Life Restoration or contact them online for an estimate.